Guide & Application

 - Personal Statement: Part of application (see below for information)

 - Written statement on summer budget and financial need

-- Job description for internship and employer contact information (if secured at time of application)
+- Job description for internship (if secured at time of application)

-- Student résumé showcasing prior work and/or volunteer experience and relevant coursework Personal Statement
+- Resume showcasing prior work and/or volunteer experience and relevant coursework

-Committee members will not read beyond the specified word limits.
+Respond to the prompt below in 1000 or fewer words; committee will not read beyond the word limits.

 Statement of Summer Budget and Financial Need